 Single-writer guarantee

-Persistent actors enforce the single-writer principle: exactly one ActorSystem writes to a given event stream at any time.
+Persistent actors follow the single-writer principle: exactly one writer appends to a given event stream at any time.
 This prevents split-brain data corruption when multiple processes share the same event store.

 The design

-Every ActorSystem generates a ULID as its writerId at boot time.
+Every EventSourcedBehavior (and DurableStateBehavior) mints a fresh ULID as its writerId when the behavior is built.
 The engine stamps this ULID on every EventEnvelope and SnapshotEnvelope it persists.
-When an actor recovers, the ReplayFilter checks whether the event stream was written by exactly one writer.
+Note that ActorSystem::writerId() also exists, but it is not propagated to persistence — the behavior's own writer ID is what gets stamped.
+When an actor recovers with a ReplayFilter enabled, the filter checks whether the event stream was written by exactly one writer.
 If it detects events from more than one writer, it applies the configured conflict mode.

 Override the writer ID on EventSourcedBehavior when migrating data or writing deterministic tests: